sebastianrjay/AppPinger/README.md

 - Logs that tell you if each URL was successfully pinged, or if there was a server error when the GET request was made.
-- Non-continuous pinging periods. kaffeine assumes that you want to ping for 18 hour continuously during a 24-hour period.
+- Non-continuous pinging periods. kaffeine assumes that you want to ping for 18 hours continuously during a 24-hour period.
 HerokuAppPinger allows you to ping over multiple time periods during a 24-hour window.

 The only disadvantage over kaffeine.herokuapp.com is that HerokuAppPinger is